 How Should Airlines React to the Second Wave of the Pandemic?

 The COVID-19 pandemic has affected everyone and every industry on the planet in 2020.
 According to S&P Global’s chart, the whole tourism industry has faced a massive crisis.
-Unfortunately, the aviation industry was at the top of the list of those affected.
+Unfortunately, the airline industry was at the top of the list of those affected.

 Source: S&P Global